google/zetasql/docs/functions-and-operators.md

     If the JSON value is not an array of numbers, an error is produced.
 If the expression is a SQL `NULL`, the function returns SQL `NULL`.
-+   `wide_number_mode`: Optional mandatory-named argument, which defines what happens with a number that cannot be represented as a `DOUBLE` without loss of precision.
++   `wide_number_mode`: A named argument that takes a `STRING` value.
+Defines what happens with a number that can't be represented as a `DOUBLE` without loss of precision.
 This argument accepts one of the two case-sensitive values: